arduino/Android-to-Bean/README.md

 ##Why
 Mainly for three reasons:

-1) we needed it for a project at Arduino Verkstad, we are running the http://nordiciothackathon.com and we need to display cases where BLE devices can be used in various configurations
+1) we needed it for a project at Arduino LLC, we are running the http://nordiciothackathon.com and we need to display cases where BLE devices can be used in various configurations

 2) I hadn't been coding anything fun for a while